YourBoyRory/compress-to-discord/README.md

 ## Install Stand Alone (Windows and Linux)
-Download and extract the package for your platform in the Relases Tab and run the install script
+Download and extract the package for your platform in the Releases Tab and run the install script

 ## Install from Git (Linux)